Broncos’ Justin Simmons becomes NFL’s highest-paid safety

 Simmons has been one of the most active players in the community on a team that’s garnered a reputation for its civic involvement, and last summer Simmons emerged as one of the team’s leading voices on social justice issues.

-He’s been the Broncos’ Walter Peyton Man of the Year nominee twice and has won the Darrent Williams Good Guy Award in three of the four seasons he’s been a starter.
+He was the Broncos’ Walter Peyton Man of the Year nominee last season and he’s the only three-time winner of the Darrent Williams Good Guy Award given by the Denver chapter of the Professional Football Writers of America in recognition of his professionalism and depth of interaction with the media.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton